microsoft/Kusto-Query-Language/doc/tutorial.md

 This section doesn't use the `StormEvents` table.

-Assume you have data that includes events that mark the start and end of each user session with a unique ID for each session.
+Assume you have data that includes events which mark the start and end of each user session with a unique ID.

 How would you find out how long each user session lasts?